IMT-2020-Kotlin-Developers/GoodMerchant/README.md

  <p>Good Merchant is an android application that allows customers to find the best price accessible on the web simply by clicking an image of the product or the product's
  name/brand the customer wants to search for or select the desired image from the gallery.
 The customer can also do a manual search by entering the product name or by providing the product image URL.
-Good Merchant gives aggregative information, and it will generate a list of viable channels from around the web and offer it to the user in a user- friendly manner.
+Good Merchant gives aggregative information, and it will generate a list of viable channels from around the web and offer it to the customer in a user- friendly manner.
 After selecting a track from the list, the user may navigate straight to it.</p>

 <br />